axxroytovu/archipelago_manuals/Fighting Game Builder/README.md

 - `name`: The name of the game mode
 - `type`: defines the behavior of the game mode, see the options below

+Any mode may be defined as the starting game mode with `starting: true`.
+This will put enough items into the starting inventory to play some of that game mode.

 #### `character-based`

 These game modes are tied to unlocking specific characters, and then achieving victories with those characters.